trichelab/trichelab.github.io/docs/_posts/2021-05-21-welcome-to-jekyll.markdown

              >Simone's Maxims</a>, please read them now.
         </li>
         <li>
-          <b>Everyone must attend lab meetings on Fridays at 12pm.</b> If you
+          <b>Everyone must attend lab meetings on Fridays at 11 am.</b> If you
-          have a conflict, please let Tim, Mary, and Lauren know so we can try to accommodate.
+          have a conflict, please let Tim, Eve, and Lauren know so we can try to accommodate.
 Slack is for day-to-day lab business; lab meeting is structured to keep us all focused on short- and medium-term goals.
           Lab members who are not presenting in a given week are responsible for